 The first thing should really be that, I’ve been in that role for nearly a year and didn’t think about resigning at all which is quite an achievement for me 😉

-Good project, good team
+Good project, nice team

 I’ve mentioned it in previous posts: I feel very lucky, as even when you have a good idea of what the team, project and organisation will be like before you start, you can never know how it will really turn out to be, especially as some roles in my project team had not be hired yet when I started last October.